seelso-net/tty-egpf-monitor/README.md

 ### 📊 **Per-port Logs**
 - Stored as NDJSON under `/var/log/tty-egpf-monitor/<tty>.jsonl` by default
 - Overridable per-port log path at add time
+- Human-readable mode with millisecond timestamps; data is quoted and non-printable bytes are escaped as `\\xNN`

+### 🧹 Noise-free, attribute-based filtering
+- OPEN is emitted immediately only for writable opens
+- READ/WRITE are logged only for FDs opened writable and after OPEN was emitted
+- IOCTLs are limited to important TTY-related ones
+- Effectively eliminates systemd/udisks/housekeeping scanners and container runtime noise

 ## 🏗️ Architecture